CloudBindle/bindle/README.md

 Bindle is a wrapper around [Vagrant](http://www.vagrantup.com/) and [Ansible](http://www.ansible.com/) for launching single node and clustered VMs on VirtualBox, Vcloud, AWS, and OpenStack.

 Vagrant itself is used to launch the VMs while Ansible is used to provision them.
-Although Ansible is able to spin up VM's as well, it is not able to spin up machines on all platfroms.
+Although Ansible is able to spin up VMs as well, it is not able to spin up machines on all platfroms.
 In particular Vagrant is able to work with vCloud where Ansible is not.

-Variables are passed from bindles configuration files ( located: ~/.bindle) to Ansible through a JSON file for each VM.
+Variables are passed from bindles' configuration files ( located: ~/.bindle) to Ansible through a JSON file for each VM.

-Bindle can be used for is building both Hadoop and GridEngine-based clusters on a variety of cloud environments.
+Bindle can be used for building both Hadoop and GridEngine-based clusters on a variety of cloud environments.

 In separate repositories, secondary provisioning Ansible scripts are provided that setup a single-node or multi-node SeqWare cluster configured to use the Oozie workflow engine.
 Since this Vagrant wrapper is fairly generic the same process can be adapted to build other cluster types to serve other projects.